 Information Required Description

-Project Title Centres For Warmth - Four Estates Community Centre
+Project Title Centres For Warmth - Harpurhey

 Funding GDN(s) Cadent

 Role of GDN(s) For Collaborative VCMA Projects only Not applicable - Cadent specific project

 Date of PEA Submission December 2021

 VCMA Project Contact Name, email, and Number Name: Phil Burrows, Email: phil.m.burrows@cadentgas.com Number: 07773 545451

-Total Cost (£k) £36,666.66
+Total Cost (£k) £25,000.00

-Total VCMA Funding Required (£k) £36,666.66
+Total VCMA Funding Required (£k) £25,000.00

-Problem(s) Halton Brook is an area in Runcorn, situated with Cadents North West Network.
-The area has high levels of deprivation.

-High levels of deprivation are often linked to broader issues such as fuel poverty, increased risk of carbon monoxide poisoning and financial hardship,
+Problem(s) Harpurhey is an area located on Cadents North West network and has high levels of deprivation.
+This is evidenced in the indices of multiple deprivation, which ranks Harpurhey as the second most deprived area in Manchester.
+High levels of deprivation can be linked to broader issues such as fuel poverty, increased carbon monoxide risk and financial hardship.
+Unemployment According to Labour market indicators, working-area.

-Unemployment

 According to Labour market indicators, working-age people living in the most deprived areas are more than twice as likely to be unemployed as the national average.
-Furthermore, the unemployment rate in the top decile of IMD areas is 17%, compared with the English average of 8% across England (and 4% in the least deprived areas).
-Fuel poverty Statistics suggest that a higher percentage of people living in deprived areas experience unemployment and have a lower income as a result.
+Furthermore, the unemployment

+rate in the top decile of IMD areas is 17%, compared with the English average of 8% across England (and 4% in the least deprived areas).

+Fuel poverty

+Statistics suggest that a higher percentage of people living in deprived areas experience unemployed and have a lower income as a result.

 They are more at risk of being in fuel poverty, as they may not have enough income to adequately heat their homes.
 They are more likely to turn their heating off or down, which in turn brings about cold, damp living conditions, increasing the risk of associated conditions like respiratory issues, high blood pressure and depression/anxiety.

+Debt

-Debt According to the Citizens Advice Bureau those households in the lowest income group are three times more likely to be in debt, with the value of the debt being up to six months' worth of their income.
+According to the Citizens Advice Bureau, those households in the lowest income group are three times more likely to be in debt, with the value of the debt being up to six months' worth of their income.
 Additionally, customers who rent are twice as likely as those who have a mortgage to owe more than six months of their income.

 When we factor in unemployment, low income, drug and alcohol abuse and mental health, the chances of people being in debt are huge.
-These people often do not have access to advice or believe there is a stigma to seeking advice on debt.
-Risk of exposure to carbon monoxide and levels of deprivation Around 30-40 people living in the UK die from carbon monoxide poisoning each year.
+These people often do not have access or believe there is a stigma to seeking advice on debt.

+Risk of exposure to carbon monoxide and levels of deprivation

+Around 40 people living in UK die from carbon monoxide poisoning each year.
 An additional 4,000 people attend accident and emergency each year as a result of carbon monoxide and 200 people are left hospitalised.

-Issues such as fuel poverty and high household debt can influence a customers risk of exposure to the dangers of carbon monoxide.
+Issues such as fuel poverty and high household debt can influence a customer's risk of exposure to the dangers of carbon monoxide.
 An unavailability of household income can mean that many customers do not have the means to regularly service their gas appliances and/or purchase audible carbon monoxide alarms.

-Scope and Objectives Project scope
+Scope and Objectives

+Project scope